-Wild Parrots Multiplying in Southern California
+Wild Parrots in California

 It's a common occurrence in Southern California (SoCal) that residents import ornamental plants, fish, and birds from other countries to live in the area's mild climate.
 When a foreign species escapes its bounds and invades the wild, it often drives out native flora or fauna, to the detriment of the entire ecosystem.

 Wild parrots are an imported species gone wild.
-They appear to be thriving, with the way they're reproducing and squawking all over the region, but how is that possible when they came from the moist jungle and SoCal is mostly dry desert?
+They appear to be thriving, with the way they're reproducing and squawking all over the region, but how is that possible when they came from the moist jungle and SoCal is mostly just dry desert?
 How have any parrots managed to survive in the wild at all, much less reproduce enough to be considered invasive, in an environment so different from their own?

 The term "invasive species" includes both conditions of non-native origin and displacement, meaning that the species comes from a foreign environment and is driving out native birds with its living habits.
 We'll look first at the origins of SoCal's parrots, then at whether or not they are displacing local birds.